AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 title: Quick Start
 sidebar_label: Quick Start
 ---
-Deploy and a token program program on the Aleo testnet.
+Deploy a token program program on the Aleo Testnet.

-## 1. Generate your test keys and wallet address
+## 1. Generate a new Aleo account

 ### 1.1 Using Provable Tools (Provable SDK / Aleo SDK)